MinaProtocol/mina/rfcs/0010-txpool-dos-mitigation.md

 with respect to our current longest chain.
 If any of the checks fail, we ignore the transaction and do not gossip it.

-* Validity:
 1. The signature.
 2. The sender's account exists.
 3. The sender's balance (inclusive of any pending txs from the same account with lower nonce) is >= the transaction amount + fee.
 4. The tx nonce is equal to the sending account's next nonce, inclusive of transactions already in the pool.
 (If it conflicts with one in the pool, see below.)

 If we get any transactions where the signature is invalid, we blacklist the sending node immediately.
 No honest node sends transactions like that.
 If we get